Trip Summary

 Trip Start Dates:

 All June – August trips require a charter flight from Boise to Salmon if doing the Boise to Boise itinerary.
-There is an additional $210 per person fee for this flight.
-If you are interested in driving to either Corn Creek or North Fork and having your vehicle shuttled just call to talk about those options which can save some money.
+There is an additional $275 per person fee for this flight.

-Custom trips in June or Sept/October are available.
+Custom trips are always available.
 Call for details.

 Add To Cart